gango-anan/realtime-search-app/README.md

 ### Install

-Install this project with:
+In the folder where you cloned the repository, open terminal and run the folloing commands

 ```
-  In the folder where you cloned the repository
-  open terminal and run the folloing commands
   cd realtime-search-app

   bundle install

   yarn install
 ```